AnthonyC1234/SmartMirror/index.md

 ﻿# Smart Mirror
-At Blue Stamp I am creating a smart mirrior using magic mirrior my goal is to have multiple modules all functioning on this smart mirrior.
+At Blue Stamp I am creating a smart mirror using magic mirror.
+My goal is to have multiple modules all functioning on this smart mirrior.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|